Brainchip-Inc/akida_examples/doc/user_guide/hw_constraints.rst

 +---------------+-------------+----------+

 .. note::
-       * pooling stride cannot be greater than pooling size.
+       * pooling stride cannot be greater than pooling size
+       * a layer with max pooling must be followed by another Convolutional or SeparableConvolutional layer.

 +-------------------+---------+
 |**Average Pooling**|**Width**|